daedreth/URXVTConfig/README.md

 Sync your portage and `emerge --ask --verbose x11-misc/urxvtconfig`

+- Void

+`urxvtconfig` is part of the main repository.

+`xbps-install -S urxvtconfig`

 - Other distributions

 As time passes, I will try to get this into as many repositories as I can, for now, just grab the latest release.